vr1087/cpp-python-tool-template/README.md

     cd cli
     pip install .

+### Manually build the C++ tool aligncount_cpp
+To build manually while at repo root:

+    mkdir build
+    cd build
+    cmake ../cpp/standalone -DCMAKE_BUILD_TYPE=Release
+    cmake --build .

+Now you have aligncount_cpp available in the build folder.
+Run the tool to counts SAM records:

+    ./aligncount_cpp -a sample.sam

 ### Dockerfile
 A multi-stage Dockerfile builds and tests everything, then produces a minimal runtime image:
 1. Builder stage: